top of page

 IIHS City Scripts festival : 27 May 2023

 Our focus on generating and sustaining small, green spaces within each neighbourhood as well as retaining streets lined with trees would ensure that we work and live in environments that enable physical and mental well-being.
 For this, we need to develop and strengthen the bonds between nature and people.
 This panel took an interdisciplinary approach to understand how we can do this.
-The panelists shared their insights from their own disciplines, that included urban planning, environmental philosophy and everyday urbanism.

 Moderator: Kiran Keswani Panelists: Banashree Banerjee & Meera Baindur